RudyMartin/tlm/README.md

 # tlm (NumPy-free)

-A tiny, teachable library with a NumPy-like feel implemented **entirely in pure Python** (standard library only).
-Works on lists-of-lists (1D/2D) and includes Data Science algorithms.
+TLM (Teachable Learning Machine( - A tiny, teachable library with a NumPy-like feel implemented **entirely in pure Python** Thin version of numpy and classic Data Science algorithms for students and those who want smaller libraries with no dependencies

 ## Install (editable)
 ```bash